List of largest cities and towns in Turkey: Cities and towns with more than 7,000 inhabitants

 Cities and towns with a population of over 7,000 inhabitants according to the Turkish Statistical Institute are listed in the following table along with the results of the censuses from October 1990 and October 2000, and the provinces in which the cities are located.
-The numbers of inhabitants refers to the actual city, not the city's greater metropolitan area.
+The number of inhabitants refers to the actual city, not the city's greater metropolitan area.